codurance/rust-nation-beginners-workshop/4_error_handling/2_result/README.md

 ## Hints

-* The unity type, `()`, represents nothing - the lack of something as a type.
+* The unit type, `()`, represents nothing - the lack of something as a type.
 Sometimes it is used as the result type of a `Result` because there is no result to return.
-*